-- 6. A buffer strip of not less than 200 feet on front, side, and rear lot lines shall be maintained except on designated swimming and boating areas and this area shall: - c. be naturally wooded or planted in such a way as to provide appropriate screening, and shall - d. be posted as to the boundaries of the campsite on the inner side of such buffer strip. - 7.
-No campsite shall be established or maintained within 100 feet of a lake or river.
+- 5. Minibikes, motorcycles, snowmobiles, all-terrain-vehicles, and outside public address systems shall not be operated on premises except: - a. in emergencies declared by the Town, State or Federal Government, - b. in emergency situations involving life or property, or - c. unless approved by the Commission by a Special Permit (or modification thereto) issued in accordance with Section 6620 or Section 6640. - 6.
+A buffer strip of not less than 200 feet on front, side, and rear lot lines shall be maintained except on designated swimming and boating areas and this area shall: - a. be naturally wooded or planted in such a way as to provide appropriate screening, and - b. be posted as to the boundaries of the campsite on the inner side of such buffer strip. - 7.
+No campsite shall be established or maintained within 100 feet of a lake or river and any pre-existing campsite so situated shall be considered a pre-existing non-conforming use and/or structure.